edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-09-09-ladder-safety-training.md

 We cover some of these in the free course below.

+{% asset 'blog/2020-09-09-ladder-safety-training-b.jpg'
-Image text: Training employees on ladder safety could save a life  <!-- TODO: IMAGE -->
+   alt='Training employees on ladder safety could save a life' magick:resize='670' %}

 ### Identifying fall hazards